 \subsubsection{dS case}

 For the global coordinates of the dS spacetime, the metric is given by

-After the $T\bar{T}$ deformation, its holographic boundary is a 2-dimensional sphere determined by $t = t_c$.
-The subregion $A$ is defined by the arc $\Theta = \pi/2$, $\Phi \in (-\Phi_a, \Phi_a)$ on this 2-dimensional sphere.
+After the $T\bar{T}$ deformation, its holographic boundary is a two-dimensional sphere determined by $t = t_c$.
+The subregion $A$ is defined by the arc $\theta = \pi/2$, $\phi \in (-\phi_a, \phi_a)$ on this two-dimensional sphere.
 As done previously, we begin by mapping the sphere to the complex plane using the transformation

-In this coordinate system, the endpoints of $A$ are $(\cos \Phi_a, -\sin \Phi_a)$ and $(\cos \Phi_a, \sin \Phi_a)$, and the line element becomes
+In this coordinate system, the endpoints of $A$ are $(\cos \phi_a, -\sin \phi_a)$ and $(\cos \phi_a, \sin \phi_a)$, and the line element becomes

 As shown in figure~\ref{dS global}, after the above mapping, we map an arc on the sphere to an arc on the plane.
 We then apply the CHM transformation